realm/realm-js/packages/realm-app-importer/README.md

 Imports an app directory into MongoDB Realm (formerly known as Stitch).

-This CLI works around a few shortcomings of the official Stitch CLI - most notably around import of apps referencing secrets.
+This CLI works around a few shortcomings of the official Realm CLI - most notably around import of apps referencing secrets.
 When importing an app, the server creates an app id based on the apps name.
 This package also helps you inject this id into other tools by either saving it to a file or serving it over HTTP.

 ## Importing an app